 - Reliable for cold starting and is good for horsepower

 The NGK 5464 is a little older and it has been 12 years since its launch, but it is still a decent spark plug.
 It is compatible with many of the cars of the last decade, and the response from the community has been overwhelming.
-Everyone agrees that their vehicle showed a remarkable improvement in performance after installing this spark plug.
+Many users agree that their vehicle showed a remarkable improvement in horsepower after installing this spark plug.
 It comes with trivalent metal plating, a long insulator nose, and corrugated ribs.

 - Tapered ground electrode